HL7/davinci-ra/input/pagecontent/index.md

 <div class="new-content" markdown="1">
-- New [operations](operations.html) under development since the STU 2.1 publication
+- New content highlighted in green where possible.
 </div>

 ###  Summary